 There is only one religion, though there are a hundred versions of it.
 All religions have some basic guidelines that define about their morality and behaviour.
-In Buddhism, the most important rules are the Five Precepts and these have been defined by Buddha himself.
+The Five Precepts of Buddhism are the most important rules and these have been defined by Buddha himself.

 Buddha said, “Life is dear to all beings”.
 “They have the right to live the same as we do.”
 We should respect all lives and should not kill anything and anybody.
 Live and allow others to live; one should not slaughter animals as killing ants and mosquitoes are like breaking this principle instantly.
 We should always respect every creature and remember one thing: There is no greater Religion than Humanity.
 Therefore everyone should have a positive and kind behaviour towards all the living- beings, wishing them to be happy and free from harm.
 Always do Take care of the Earth, flora, fauna and other natural resources around us including- rivers, mountains and many more.